fauu/mpv-sub-pause-advanced/README.md

 > *Valid only for the `end` position.*

-Only pause if requested through the pause request key binding.
+Only pause if requested through the pause request key binding (see [Key bindings](#key-bindings)).

 <ins>Arguments:</ins>

-`request-replay` — replay from the start of the subtitle after unpausing.
+`request-replay` — after unpause, replay from the start of the subtitle.

 ##### – `hide`

-Hide the subtitle during playback.
-Needs to be specified only once per subtitle track.
+Hide the subtitle during playback, unless it does not qualify for a pause.
+(Only needs to be specified once per subtitle track.)

 > **Note**
 > Due to an mpv limitation, hiding primary subtitles will always hide secondary
 > subtitles as well.

-Subtitles that do not qualify for a pause will not be hidden.

 <ins>Arguments:</ins>